johkla/johkla.github.io/not/aboutNEWER.md

 but what do people who click on the `about` link on a webpage want to find out? let's see...

-these are some questions you may have and these are some answers that you, if you knew me and my work, might give.
+you might have questions and you could just ask them but are some answers that you, if you knew me and my work, might give.

 where are you from? what did you do before you did this? what are you going to do?